96boards/website/_product/ee/akebi96/README.md

       tab_align_right: true
 product_specification: ee
 product_short_desc: "Board based on Hi3798C V200 with an integrated quad-core 64-bit ARM Cortex A53"
-product_long_desc: |-
-    Available Now -  High-definition, high-performance, low-cost TV systems are realized with the latest 4K technology such as HDR processing.
-The board features the Socionext SC1408AJ1 with an integrated Dual Arm® Cortex®-A72 and Dual Cortex®-A53 processors and a high performance Mali™-T820MP3 GPU, making it capable of running any commercial set-top solution based on Linux or Android.
 product_images:
   - akebi96-top-sd.png
   - akebi96-bottom-sd.png